dmalicia/dm-terraform/README.md

 # suggested initial architecture GCP
 ![Image of GCP](https://github.com/dmalicia/dm-terraform/blob/master/docs/dmlc.svg)

-https://dmlc.pw is the domain of the main vip using google load balancer with CDN.
+https://dmlc.pw is the domain of our service using google load balancer with CDN serving the content, autoscales running the docker application.
-The external load balancer offloads the SSL and route the client to the nearest autoscale frontend vip The regions can have multiple autoscale in multiple zones to improve the high availability.
+The external load balancer offloads the SSL and route the client to the nearest autoscale frontend vip.
+The regions can have multiple autoscale in multiple zones to improve the high availability.
 Here is an example of a pull request that can recreate this arch using the atlantis automation with github webhook: https://github.com/dmalicia/dm-terraform/pull/42